nathants/s4/readme.md

     shuffle data.

     - map a bash cmd 1:n over every key in indir putting results in outdir.
-    - network usage.
     - cmd receives data via stdin, writes files to disk, and returns file paths via stdout.
     - every key in indir will create a directory with the same name in outdir.
     - outdir directories contain zero or more files output by cmd.
     - cmd runs in a tempdir which is deleted on completion.
-    - you want your outdir file paths to be monotonic integers, which round robins their server placement.
+    - outdir file paths should be monotonic integers, which distributes their server placement.
-    - server placement is based on either the full key path or a numeric key name prefix:
+    - server placement is based on either the path hash or a numeric prefix:
       - hash full key path: s4://bucket/dir/name.txt
-      - use numeric key prefix: s4://bucket/dir/000_name.txt
+      - use numeric prefix: s4://bucket/dir/000_name.txt
-      - use numeric key prefix: s4://bucket/dir/000
+      - use numeric prefix: s4://bucket/dir/000

 positional arguments: